 North Dakota Motorcycle Accident Attorneys

-North Dakota, and its sister state South Dakota, are widely known for attracting motorcycle riders from all over the country, along with a good portion of riders who reside right here at home.
-In fact, since 2009, North Dakota has seen the number of licensed motorcycle riders increase by 36%.
+North Dakota, and its sister state South Dakota, are widely known for attracting motorcycle riders from all over the country.
+A good portion of riders reside right here at home in North Dakota.
+Since 2009, North Dakota has seen the number of licensed motorcycle riders increase by 36%.

-We have a beautiful state for riding and many people take advantage of that.
+We have a beautiful state for riding.
+And many people take advantage of that.
 Unfortunately, thousands of motorcyclists die each and every year in the US and North Dakota.
 It’s a dangerous hobby that can come with some serious consequences.
-While there may not be as many motorcycle accidents as there are car accidents, motorcycle accidents tend to be deadlier than the average car accident.
-Motorcyclists aren’t provided with the protection a car offers, and often only wear a helmet to protect their heads.
-Because of this, riders are often thrown from their bike, crushed between objects, or otherwise severely injured during a motorcycle accident.
+There may not be as many motorcycle accidents as there are car accidents.
+However, motorcycle accidents tend to be deadlier than the average car accident.
+Motorcyclists aren’t provided with the protection a car offers.
+Typically, wearing a helmet is the only protection motorcyclists have to protect their heads.
+Because of this, riders are often:

 If you or a loved one were injured in a motorcycle accident in North Dakota due to another’s negligence, you can seek compensation for your damages, like medical bills, lost wages, and pain and suffering.

 How Sand Law Will Win Your North Dakota Motorcycle Claim

 When choosing an attorney, selecting one that has taken on multiple motorcycle accident cases in the past with success should always be your number one priority.
 You want to select an attorney that has experience specifically with motorcycle accidents and not just motor vehicle accidents.
 There’s more knowledge required when representing a motorcycle accident victim.

 Years of Experience Winning Motorcycle Accident Injury Cases